 - Anti-anxiety drugs

 - Blood pressure medication such as propranolol

-If a person is smokes, consumes alcohol or uses certain recreational drugs, it can decrease the sensitivity of the penis for sexual stimulation, damage the nerve, cause severe diabetes, stroke, spinal cord injury and cause abnormal ejaculatory problems.
+If a person smokes, consumes alcohol or uses certain recreational drugs, it can decrease the sensitivity of the penis for sexual stimulation, damage the nerve, causing severe diabetes, stroke, spinal cord injury and cause abnormal ejaculatory problems.

 Ejaculation problems can be sometimes attributed to psychological or biological causes.
 Some psychological factors can include the following:

 - Negative sexual upbringing

 - Unexpressed anger

 Components of Male Ejaculation

 The average amount of semen produced by a male during ejaculation is 1.5 to 6.8 ml.
 This volume is made up of the following (5):